mainkoon81/U004-project-Python-AB-testing-typical/README.md

 ```
 obs_diff = experiment_ctr - control_ctr; obs_diff
 ```
-#### See if this difference is significant !
+#### See if this difference is significant!.
+ - We are using 'Normal Dist of the Null' instead of 'C.I' because it's one-tailed.
- - BOOTSTRAPPING to simulate the sampling distribution for the difference in proportions - CTRs !
+ - First, BOOTSTRAPPING to simulate the sampling distribution for the difference in proportions - CTRs !
 ```
 diffs = []